 One of the most unique features of the Theatre Program is the directing team.
 At Next Generation Theatre each production is led by not only an adult mentor but also teen directors, Jr directors and interns, all of whom are highly motivated natural born leaders.
 They each have high levels of talent and years of experience in dancing, singing, choreography, set design, and costuming.
 The leadership team makes this program extra special; their age and experience allows them to bond and relate to actors in a way that bridges the gap between the students and adult directors.
 They also inspire the younger students to visualize themselves as the next generation of teen leaders.

 How do auditions work?

 To audition, each student will need to prepare one song (one verse and the chorus will be good) of their choice.
 Older students may be asked to read a scene with the directors.

 When auditioning in person, there is a time sheet for sign ups.
 Students will sing on the stage in front of the casting team.
 The directing team will ask you for your name, age, and what show you're auditioning for.
 Students will not need to stay the entirety of the audition time; most auditions normally take 3-5 minutes.

 There are also registration papers and students biographies that need to be filled out and emailed to us or brought in.
-You will find all of those further down on this page.
+These will be sent to you in an e-mail after signing up.